Recent FDA Guidance on the Distribution, Use, and Importation of Disposable Filtration Masks and Face Shields (updated June 30, 2020)

 NIOSH-approved respirators.
 On March 28, 2020, the FDA issued an EUA authorizing the use, by healthcare personnel only, of nearly all NIOSH-approved FFRs, other non-powered respirators, and powered air purifying respirators.
 This includes devices approved for industrial rather than medical use, devices that have passed the manufacturers’ recommended shelf life, and devices that have been reprocessed through an authorized decontamination system.
 This EUA updates prior authorizations issued on March 2, 2020, and March 27, 2020.
 The EUA is available here, and includes details on authorized devices and conditions for authorization, such as labeling, advertising, reporting, and record retention requirements.

 Imported, non-NIOSH-approved FFRs.
-Also on March 28, 2020, the FDA issued an EUA making eligible for authorization, for use by healthcare personnel only, certain FFRs designed, evaluated, and validated under performance standards used in other countries.
-This includes FFRs approved under applicable standards in Australia, Brazil, Europe, Japan, Korea, and Mexico, as well as FFRs with specified marketing authorizations in Europe, Australia, Canada, and Japan.
-This EUA updates a prior authorization issued on March 24, 2020.
+On June 6, 2020, the FDA updated its March 2020 EUA making eligible for authorization, for use by healthcare personnel to prevent wearer exposure, certain FFRs designed, evaluated, and validated under performance standards used in other countries.
+The current EUA includes FFRs approved under applicable standards in Australia, Brazil, Europe, Japan, Korea, and Mexico; FFRs with specified marketing authorizations in Europe; and FFRs manufactured by entities that hold one or more NIOSH approvals for FFRs as verified by FDA.
 The EUA is available here, and includes details on authorized devices and conditions for authorization, including a requirement that manufacturers and importers send certain information to the FDA before their products can be added to the list of authorized devices.

-On April 3, 2020, the FDA issued a separate EUA making eligible for authorization, for use by healthcare personnel only, FFRs manufactured in China, including FFRs with regulatory authorizations in China and other jurisdictions.
-As with FFRs authorized under the March 28, 2020 EUA, manufacturers and importers of such respirators must send certain information to the FDA before their products can be added to the list of authorized devices, as well as comply with other conditions of authorization.
+Also on June 6, 2020, the FDA updated its separate EUA making eligible for authorization, for use by healthcare personnel to prevent wearer exposure, FFRs manufactured in China, including FFRs with regulatory authorizations in China and other jurisdictions.
+As with FFRs authorized under the EUA for other imported FFRs, manufacturers and importers of such respirators must send certain information to the FDA before their products can be added to the list of authorized devices, as well as comply with other conditions of authorization.
 The EUA is available here.

 Face shields.
 On April 13, 2020, the FDA issued an EUA authorizing the use by healthcare personnel of stand-alone face shields not including any other article of PPE (such as a mask) that meet certain labeling and materials requirements.
 Manufacturers of such products need not take any action for approval, other than compliance with the labeling, instructions, advertising, records retention, and reporting requirements specified in the EUA, which are comparable to the guidelines set forth in the FDA enforcement policy discussed above.
 This EUA updates a prior authorization issued on April 9, 2020, and is available here.